Lente insulin: Manufacturing

 Commercial preparations of lente insulin are standardized to 30% semilente (amorphous precipitates of insulin), and 70% ultralente (crystallized insulin).
 In early versions, the semilente insulin was extracted from pigs, and the ultralente insulin was extracted from cows.

 Society and culture

 Brand names of lente insulin that have been discontinued include Iletin (animal), and HumulinL/NovolinL (human).
-Lente insulin is currently produced under the brand name vetsulin for veterinary use in dogs and cats with diabetes.
+As of 2023, Lente insulin is produced under the brand name Vetsulin for veterinary use in dogs and cats with diabetes.